cloudfoundry/cf-mysql-release/README.md

 #### Deploy on AWS, vSphere, or OpenStack

+Note: Only AWS and vSphere infrastructures are currently tested by the cf-mysql team.

 ##### Copy sample stubs and fill in values

 We have provided example stubs to serve as a starting point.